 Happy new year!
 Again!
 As it’s still January, I can’t help but be reflective but also think about what this year is going to bring.
 As much as New Year’s Resolutions will be a thing of the past, I can’t help but challenge myself to do better.
 I should go to sleep earlier, wake up earlier, not procrastinate.
 Some things never change, I guess.
 But also want to think about 2018 and how it ended because it informs some of the trends (backlashes) that we’re already seeing.

-It’s also on my mind today because I want to share with you the magic of G. Day Morning Essentials.
+I want to share with you the magic of G. Day Morning Essentials.
 G. Day is created by goop – a brand that fully supports the term “clean” and “clean eating” like I do.
 Lately, I’ve been using G.Day Ginger + Ashwagandha Energy Body Wash ($45) and G.Day Black Pepper + Rose Hip Energy Body Oil ($84), and together they combine revitalizing aromatherapy with ingredients that take care of your skin.

 As the names suggest, the Ginger + Ashwagandha Energy Body Wash and the Black Pepper + Rose Hip oil smells kind of spicy.
 Not in a foodie spicy Indian food kind of way spicy, but they smell as if you’re walking through a spice field.
 It’s a refreshing scent that’s different but in a good way.
 Where most revitalizing products smell citrusy, these smell like they belong in a kitchen.
 The scents are meant to refresh your mind and they do.
 They’re transporting in a way traditional body products might not be.